OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 ![Package Metadata Step](metadata-step.png)

-The build server plugins work on the assumption that the development team references the work-items in their commit messages, for example, as they would for Bamboo build integration with Jira or integration with GitHub issues.
+The build server plugins work by parsing the commit messages that the development team enter as they make changes.
+This is the same approach used for Bamboo build integration with Jira and Github & GitHub issues.

 The metadata will appear in the package feed details for any package in the internal feed that has had metadata pushed for it.